-- "Amended and Restated Bylaws" means the Amended and Restated Bylaws of Bridger, dated as of [], 2023. - "Amended and Restated Charter" means the Amended and Restated Certificate of Incorporation of Bridger, dated as of [●], 2023. - "Amended and Restated Registration Rights Agreement" means the Amended and Restated Registration Rights Agreement, dated as of [•], 2023, by and among Bridger, JCIC Sponsor, the BTO Stockholders and certain stockholders of Legacy Bridger. - "Amended and Restated Warrant Agreement" means the amended and restated Warrant Agreement (as defined below), dated as of [•]. - "Available Sponsor Shares" means the number of JCIC Class B Ordinary Shares to be held by JCIC Sponsor immediately prior to Closing in accordance with the following calculation: (i) if the amount remaining in the Trust Account was less than or equal to \$50,000,000, after deducting all amounts payable in respect of the JCIC Shareholder Redemption, 4,275,000 JCIC Class B Ordinary Shares and (ii) if the amount remaining in the Trust Account was greater than \$50,000,000, after deducting all amounts payable in respect of the JCIC Shareholder Redemption, a number of JCIC Class B Ordinary Shares equal to (A) 8,550,000, multiplied by (B) (1) the amount remaining in the Trust Account after deducting all amounts payable in respect of the JCIC Shareholder Redemption, divided by (2) \$100,000,000; provided, that in no event would the Available Sponsor Shares exceed 8,550,000 JCIC Class B Ordinary Shares. - "Board" means the Bridger Board of Directors. - "Blackstone" means Blackstone Inc. - "Blocker" means BTOF (Grannus Feeder) NQ L.P., a Delaware limited partnership. - "Bridger Management Stockholders" means Debra Coleman, a Legacy Bridger director, Dean Heller, a Legacy Bridger director, and Darren Wilkins, Legacy Bridger's Chief Operating Officer. - "BTO Stockholders" means certain direct and indirect equityholders of Bridger Aerospace Group Holdings, LLC that are affiliates of Blackstone Inc. - "Cayman Constitutional Documents" means JCIC's Amended and Restated Memorandum and Articles of Association, as amended from time to time. - "Closing" means the closing of the Business Combination (as defined above). - "DGCL" means the Delaware General Corporation Law. - "Earnout Shares" means the portion of the shares of Common Stock received by JCIC Sponsor as merger consideration that is subject to forfeiture, which amount shall be equal to twenty percent (20%) of the Available Sponsor Shares, as more fully described in the section of this prospectus entitled "Certain Relationships and Related Person Transactions Certain Relationships and Related Person Transactions JCIC Sponsor Agreement." - "Existing Warrant Agreement" means that certain Warrant Agreement, dated as of January 26, 2021, by and between Jack Creep Investment Corp. and Continental Stock Transfer & Trust Company. - $\hbox{''Founder Stockholders'' means the equityholders of Bridger Element LLC.}$
+- "Amended and Restated Bylaws" means the Amended and Restated Bylaws of Bridger, dated as of January 24, 2023. - "Amended and Restated Charter" means the Amended and Restated Certificate of Incorporation of Bridger, dated as of January 24, 2023. - "Amended and Restated Registration Rights Agreement" means the Amended and Restated Registration Rights Agreement, dated as of January 24, 2023, by and among Bridger, JCIC Sponsor, the BTO Stockholders and certain stockholders of Legacy Bridger. - "Available Sponsor Shares" means the number of JCIC Class B Ordinary Shares to be held by JCIC Sponsor immediately prior to Closing in accordance with the following calculation: (i) if the amount remaining in the Trust Account was less than or equal to \$50,000,000, after deducting all amounts payable in respect of the JCIC Shareholder Redemption, 4,275,000 JCIC Class B Ordinary Shares and (ii) if the amount remaining in the Trust Account was greater than \$50,000,000, after deducting all amounts payable in respect of the JCIC Shareholder Redemption, a number of JCIC Class B Ordinary Shares equal to (A) 8,550,000, multiplied by (B) (1) the amount remaining in the Trust Account after deducting all amounts payable in respect of the JCIC Shareholder Redemption, divided by (2) \$100,000,000; provided, that in no event would the Available Sponsor Shares exceed 8,550,000 JCIC Class B Ordinary Shares - "Board" means the Bridger Board of Directors. - "Blackstone" means Blackstone Inc. - "Blocker" means BTOF (Grannus Feeder) NQ L.P., a Delaware limited partnership. - "Bridger Management Stockholders" means Debra Coleman, a Legacy Bridger director, Dean Heller, a Legacy Bridger director, and Darren Wilkins, Legacy Bridger's Chief Operating Officer. - "BTO Stockholders" means certain direct and indirect equityholders of Bridger Aerospace Group Holdings, LLC that are affiliates of Blackstone Inc. - "Cayman Constitutional Documents" means JCIC's Amended and Restated Memorandum and Articles of Association, as amended from time to time. - "Closing" means the closing of the Business Combination (as defined above). - "DGCL" means the Delaware General Corporation Law. - "Earnout Shares" means the 855,000 shares of Common Stock received by JCIC Sponsor as merger consideration that are subject to forfeiture, which amount shall be equal to twenty percent (20%) of the Available Sponsor Shares, as more fully described in the section of this prospectus entitled "Certain Relationships and Related Person Transactions Certain Relationships and Related Person Transactions JCIC Sponsor Agreement." - "Existing Warrant Agreement" means that certain Warrant Agreement, dated as of January 26, 2021, by and between JCIC and Continental Stock Transfer & Trust Company. - "Founder Stockholders" means the former direct and indirect equityholders of Bridger Element LLC. - "JCIC" means Jack Creek Investment Corp., a special purpose acquisition company which participated in the Business Combination with Bridger and Legacy Bridger". - "JCIC Board" means the board of directors of JCIC.